Metaswitch/chronos/doc/configuration.md

 The geographic redundancy configuration file has the following format:

     [sites]
-    local_site = local-site-name         # The name of the local site remote_site = site-b=site-b:8000     # The name of a remote site, and the address
+    local_site = local-site-name             # The name of the local site remote_site = site-b=bar.foo.com:8000    # The name of a remote site, and the address
-    remote_site = site-c=site-c:7000     # of the remote site.
+    remote_site = site-c=cat.foo.com:7000    # of the remote site.
 If the address doesn't
-    remote_site = site-d=site-d:5000     # include a port the bind-port will be used
+    remote_site = site-d=delta.foo.com:5000  # include a port the bind-port will be used
-    remote_site = site-e=site-d          # Each site is listed in a separate entry
+    remote_site = site-e=echo.foo.com        # Each site is listed in a separate entry

-To update the geographic redundancy configuration, make the desired changes in `/etc/chronos/chronos_gr.conf`, and reload Chronos (e.g. `service chronos reload`).
-This doesn't impact service.
+To update the geographic redundancy configuration, make the desired changes in `/etc/chronos/chronos.conf` and restart the Chronos service (e.g. run `service chronos stop` and allow monit to restart Chronos).

 ### Migration